KittenLord/summaries/rfc9110-HTTP-Semantics.md

 or

 - The validator is being compared by an intermediate cache to the validator stored in its cache entry, and
-- The cache entry includes a date... (copy-paste from above)
+- The cache entry includes a Date... (copy-paste from above)

 #### 8.8.3.
 ETag